 The average age of death for homeless persons with cancer is 60.4 years, as compared to the average for the general population of 71.8 years.

 Location of Death of Cancer

-Eighty-eight percent of people experiencing homelessness who died of cancer died within a medical facility.
+88% of people experiencing homelessness who died of cancer died within a medical facility.
 The remaining 12% died outdoors or in someone else's residence.